The Truth About Happily Ever After

 The saying is true: if he wanted to, he would.

 Before he was my husband, he was a hotshot chef in D.C.
-In his twenties, he was that chef - featured in national press, magazine spreads, Zagat, best-of lists, and named “Chef of the Year” at age 25.
+In his twenties, he was that chef - featured in national press, magazine spreads, Zagat, best-of lists, and named “Chef of the Year” at the age of 25.

 He led four-star teams and cooked for people who arrived with security details and motorcades.
 And while he’s proud of that season of life, it shaped him without defining him.

-We lived with intention.
-And even with a daughter to raise, we diligently carved out space and time for ourselves.
+We lived with intention, and even with a daughter to raise, we diligently carved out space and time for ourselves.

 That was the moment it all came full circle, and I truly started to understand the power of intentional living.

+We vowed to return for our tenth anniversary, which happens to be tomorrow.
 But life happened, and we’ve got schedules, budgets, hearings, and new kids.

-We’re not in Italy this year, we’re in the freakin' weeds.
+So we’re not in Italy this year, but in the freakin' weeds.
 Maybe we’ll make it back for our twentieth.

-These days, our intimacy involves an unspoken prank war that started when I refused to wear an "I Voted" sticker after a recent local election.
-I vote because it’s my civic duty, and those ugly stickers scream ‘participation trophy’ at me.
+Our lives are markedly different right now; these days, our intimacy involves an unspoken prank war that started just because I refused to wear an "I Voted" sticker after a recent local election.

 Naturally, he took this as a challenge in light of a petty squabble we'd just had.

-The next morning, he stuck his sticker right on my bathroom mirror.
-So I moved it to his.
-He slapped it on my sink faucet.
-I hid it in his underwear drawer.
-He tucked it in my bath towel.
+He then tucked it in my bath towel while I was downstairs making breakfast.
 I slipped it onto his laptop.
 He snuck it onto the dashboard of my car.

 And so on.

-It's proof we're still choosing us.
+It's proof that we're still choosing us.

 It’s intentional living in real time, because we’re still saving for that someday beach house in a country with better espresso.
 We’re still choosing each other because that's the way it always has been and will be.